keystone-engine/keystone-engine.github.io/keypatch.md

 - Only X86 assembler is available.
 Support for all other architectures is totally missing.
 - The X86 assembler is not in a good shape, either: it cannot understand many modern Intel instructions.
-- This tool is not friendly and without many options that would make the life of reverser easier.
+- This tool is not friendly and without many options that would make reverser's life easier.

 Keypatch was developed to solve this problem.
 Thanks to the power of [Keystone](http://keystone-engine.org), our plugin offers some nice features.